 The “women that assembled” is an interesting phrase.
 The word used is the feminine plural participle of “tsava’” , which means to wage war.
 If we would translate that word literally, it would be “women warriors”.
 The word also indicates organization or structure, which is why the KJV translated it “assembled”; but it misses the idea of warring which is inherent in the verb.

 At any rate, this practice, whatever it was, is lost to history.
 But what we do know from scripture is that there were a group of women who were serving in an orderly and organized fashion in the worship of the tabernacle, and that they were called the “women warriors”.
-They were the “uppity women” of Shiloh, to use my dear friend’s phrase.
+They were the “warrior women” of Shiloh, gathered like an army to serve the Lord in the tabernacle.

-The same phrase is used in the law to describe a group of ministering women who donated the materials to make to laver of the tabernacle:
+The same phrase is used in the law to describe a group of ministering women who donated the materials to make the laver of the tabernacle: